octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/forum-community/azuracast.md

 ---
 draft: false
-title: AzuraCast
+title: AzuraCast fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/forum-community/azuracast/screenshot-1.jpg
+  description: AzuraCast is a self-hosted, all-in-one web radio management suite that enables users to easily manage their radio stations through an intuitive web interface.
+It’s perfect for all types and sizes of stations, offering quick setup, powerful features, and easy customization.
+  keywords: AzuraCast, self-hosted radio station, web radio management, radio station software, broadcast software, radio station automation, VPS hosting for radio, radio station analytics, radio station management tool, multi-station support, radio automation platform
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: Forum / Community
+      url: /fully-managed-open-source-services/applications/forum-community
+    - name: AzuraCast
+      url: /fully-managed-open-source-services/applications/forum-community/azuracast

 content:
   id: azuracast
   name: AzuraCast
   logo: /images/applications/forum-community/azuracast/logo.png
   website: https://www.azuracast.com/
   iframe_website: /website/applications/forum-community/azuracast
-  dashboardImage: /images/applications/forum-community/azuracast/screenshot-1.jpg
-  short_description: A self-hosted web radio management suite
-  description: AzuraCast is a self-hosted, all-in-one web radio management suite.
-Using its easy installer and powerful but intuitive web interface, you can start up a fully working web radio station in a few quick minutes.
-AzuraCast works for web radio stations of all types and sizes, and is built to run on even the most affordable VPS web hosts.
+  description: "AzuraCast is a feature-packed, self-hosted web radio management suite designed for broadcasters who want a seamless and intuitive platform to manage their radio stations.
+Whether you're running a small personal station or a large-scale network of broadcasts, AzuraCast provides everything you need to get up and running quickly.
+With its easy installation process and web-based interface, AzuraCast allows you to manage your station from anywhere, at any time.
+It supports multiple radio stations, custom user roles, built-in analytics, and much more.
+AzuraCast is fully customizable, giving you complete control over your broadcasting environment, all without the need for expensive hosting or third-party services."
   features:
-    - title: "Everything's Included"
+    - title: Everything's Included
-      description: AzuraCast installs everything you need to get a web radio station up and running in minutes.
+      description: "AzuraCast provides an all-in-one solution, bundling everything needed to start and manage a web radio station, making setup quick and easy."
     - title: Web-Based Station Management
-      description: Upload media, manage playlists, create local mount points and remote relays, view analytics and reports and much more, all from the convenience of your web browser.
+      description: "Manage every aspect of your station, including uploading media, managing playlists, viewing analytics, and controlling relays—all from a convenient web browser interface."
     - title: Multi-Station Administration
-      description: Host multiple stations on a single installation, create new user accounts and unique roles with granular permissions.
-Back up your installation and keep track of every station from one central location.
+      description: "Host and manage multiple radio stations from a single installation, with user management features, custom roles, granular permissions, and centralized station oversight."
     - title: Built-in Public Pages
-      description: Out of the box, each station includes a public-facing player page that can also be embedded into your own web site.
-Our powerful APIs let you build your own players and interfaces that take advantage of our rich metadata support.
+      description: "Each station comes with a public-facing player page that can be embedded into your website.
+You can also customize players and interfaces using AzuraCast's robust API."
+    - title: Advanced Analytics and Reporting
+      description: "AzuraCast offers built-in analytics tools that allow you to monitor station performance, track audience engagement, and generate detailed reports, helping you refine your broadcasting strategy."
+    - title: Automatic Media Import and Playlist Scheduling
+      description: "AzuraCast allows you to automatically import media and schedule playlists to ensure a smooth, hands-off broadcasting experience, keeping your station live and engaging for listeners."
   screenshots:
     - /images/applications/forum-community/azuracast/screenshot-1.jpg
     - /images/applications/forum-community/azuracast/screenshot-2.jpg